 Risk Factors

-• Hens are more susceptible than roosters.
+• Hens appear to be more susceptible to avian leukosis than roosters.